Dusty Baker: 2020

+2021

 On April 22, 2021, Baker secured his 1,900th win as a manager in the regular season, becoming the 14th manager to do so with an 8–2 victory over the Los Angeles Angels.
 Four days later, he passed Gene Mauch for 13th on the all-time wins list with a 5–2 win over the Seattle Mariners.
 On April 30, he passed Casey Stengel for 12th all-time with a 9–2 win over the Tampa Bay Rays, the teams' first meeting since the previous year's ALCS.

-By winning the American League West division in 2021, Baker became the first manager in the major leagues to guide five different clubs to division titles.
-In the playoffs, the Astros first played the Chicago White Sox in the American League Division Series (ALDS).
-The White Sox were led by Tony La Russa, who Baker had faced as manager over 200 times previously, and whose careers both had intertwined and spanned more than five decades.
-They met most frequently in games in the National League Central when La Russa managed the St. Louis Cardinals, and Baker managed the Cubs and Reds.
+By winning the AL West division, Baker became the first manager in the major leagues to guide five different clubs to division titles.
+In the playoffs, the Astros first played the Chicago White Sox in the AL Division Series (ALDS).
+The White Sox were led by Tony La Russa, whom Baker had faced as manager over 200 times previously, and whose careers both had intertwined and spanned more than five decades.
+They met most frequently in games in the NL Central, when La Russa managed the St. Louis Cardinals, and Baker managed the Cubs and Reds.

-The Astros faced the Boston Red Sox in the American League Championship Series (ALCS) for the AL pennant.
-On October 22, 2021, the Astros won Game 6 of the series to clinch the pennant, doing so in a dramatic comeback where they had lost two of the first three games to the Boston Red Sox (who had hit three grand slams in Game 2 and 3 combined) before winning three in a row to advance to the 2021 World Series.
-The nineteen-year gap between World Series appearances in the second longest all-time between managers (with the only greater one being Bucky Harris), and Baker became the ninth manager in major league history to win a pennant in both leagues.
+The Astros faced the Boston Red Sox in the ALCS.
+On October 22, the Astros won Game 6 of the series to clinch the pennant, doing so in a dramatic comeback where they had lost two of the first three games to the Boston Red Sox (who had hit three grand slams in Game 2 and 3 combined) before winning three in a row to advance to the World Series.
+The 19-year gap between World Series appearances is the second longest all-time among managers (with the only greater one being by Bucky Harris), and Baker became the ninth manager in major league history to win a pennant in both leagues.
 The Astros faced the Atlanta Braves in the Series and lost in six games.